What is a Dedicated Leak Site (DLS)?

 The first DLS detected: Maze

-Since its inception, the number of DLSs are ever-increasing.
+Since its inception, the number of DLSs has been ever-increasing.
 Get more information on modern Hi-Tech Cybercrime Trends in this white paper.

-The gang Maze was one of the first to use the double extortion technique as well, which involves encrypting the victim’s data and publishing it on the DLS.
+The gang Maze was one of the first to use the double-extortion technique, which involves encrypting the victim’s data and publishing it on the DLS.
 Today, ransomware operators usually first publish a small amount of data to show the scope of the attack and promise to delete the data after the ransom is paid.
-However, there have been cases where the links that lead to compromised files on the servers used by other hackers remain available, even after the demand is met.
+However, there have been cases where links to compromised files on servers used by other hackers remain available even after the demand is met.

 Ransomware*: A type of malicious software, which is used by cybercriminals.
-When a device is infected with ransomware malware it can block access to the system and encrypt data.
-It’s performed to hold the victim’s information at ransom until the intruder gets his trophy, or will be caught.
+When a device is infected with ransomware malware, it can block access to the system and encrypt data.
+It’s performed to hold the victim’s information at ransom until the intruder gets his trophy, or is caught.
 The ransom threat is steadily growing and generates billions of dollars in cybercriminals’ profits.

 The recent surge in Dedicated Leak Sites (DLSs)

-A growing number of new DLSs: The decreased number of affiliate programs* did not prevent DLSs from increasing.
-That means that the ransomware operators continued to be active without Ransomware-as-a-Service (RaaS)*.
+A growing number of new DLSs: The decrease in affiliate programs* did not prevent DLSs from increasing.
+That means the ransomware operators remained active without Ransomware-as-a-Service (RaaS)*.

-Affiliate programs*: The affiliates, hired by ransomware groups, identify targets and deploy readymade malicious software on a victim, often earning a percentage ransom share.
+Affiliate programs*: Affiliates, hired by ransomware groups, identify targets and deploy ready-made malicious software on a victim, often earning a percentage of the ransom.

 Ransomware-as-a-Service (RaaS)*: In the contemporary world, almost any action can be transformed into a service.
 This also happened to ransomware.
-Now attackers don’t need to write their own code for the malware, it can be ordered entirely.
+Now attackers don’t need to write their own malware code; it can be ordered entirely.

 dedicated data leak site diagram

-New platform for selling data: in cases where the victims refuse to pay the ransom and do not hold contact with the attacker, the groups may initiate a process of selling stolen data through the dedicated leak sites.
+New platform for selling data: In cases where victims refuse to pay the ransom and do not contact the attacker, the groups may initiate the sale of stolen data through dedicated leak sites.
 Such cases have already occurred, but have not yet become a trend.

-Repositories leaks: open code repositories are one of the resources that adversaries use when planning an attack on a company.
-By searching through the repositories, intruders can possibly find a leak that will later serve as a base for them to get access to the victim’s infrastructure.
+Repository leaks: Open code repositories are among the resources adversaries use when planning an attack on a company.
+By searching through the repositories, intruders may find a leak that later serves as a basis for gaining access to the victim’s infrastructure.

-Personal data: DLSs often exhibit personal data (confidential information about the person) that can be weaponized by attackers to initiate secondary attacks.
+Personal data: DLSs often contain personal data (confidential information about the person) that attackers can weaponize to launch secondary attacks.

 What are the types of data found on a DLS?

-In addition to different methods of obtaining information, it is worth mentioning the types of data for which the theft is usually committed.
-All the data types below can be stolen and placed on the DLS page for victims’ extortion.
+In addition to different methods of obtaining information, it is worth noting the types of data that are usually targeted in theft.
+All the data types listed below can be stolen and posted on the DLS page to extort victims.

-Credentials: attackers can do a lot of damage with credentials, as they can gain access to systems, data, and resources that they are not authorized to access.
-Offenders can penetrate deeper into a company’s infrastructure with the help of stolen data and, cause irreparable damage, or even manage to withdraw business-owned information or funds.
+Credentials: Attackers can cause significant damage with credentials, gaining access to systems, data, and resources they are not authorized to use.
+Offenders can penetrate deeper into a company’s infrastructure using stolen data, causing irreparable damage or even withdrawing business-owned information or funds.

-Payment methods: this cyber risk usually concerns the banking sector.
+Payment methods: This cyber risk usually concerns the banking sector.
 Payment method information can be a valuable target for attackers, as it can be used for financial gain.
-When obtaining the bank customers’ card data, the attackers may demand a ransom and, if it’s not paid, put all the data on his DLS for public access.
+When obtaining the bank customers’ card data, the attackers may demand a ransom and, if it’s not paid, put all the data on their DLS for public access.

-Accesses: even if all the attention is concentrated on keeping the data secure, there is always a chance that the attacker will use third-party vendors connected to targeted infrastructure to gain access.
+Access: Even if all attention is focused on keeping the data secure, there is always a chance that an attacker will use third-party vendors connected to the targeted infrastructure to gain access.
 Needless to say, once attackers gain access to your infrastructure, they can carry out a wide range of malicious activities that can cause significant damage to your organization.

 What is the compromised data used for?

-Not all the data accessed by attackers are necessarily used for cyber attacks.
+Not all data accessed by attackers is necessarily used for cyberattacks.

-Data breaches have two main types of occurring:
+Data breaches have two main types of occurrence:

-Accidental: here we can mention the cases when somebody is getting access to the device with sensitive data with no intention to steal it for ransom.
-But instances like such can become the reason for data breaches and the creation of additional attack vectors.
+Accidental: here we can mention cases where someone gains access to a device containing sensitive data without intending to steal it for ransom.
+But instances like this can lead to data breaches and the creation of additional attack vectors.
 They indicate a low level of information security.
-Even if the data accessed is not used for a cyber attack, it still represents a significant security risk.
+Even if the accessed data is not used in a cyberattack, it still poses a significant security risk.

-Malicious: these cases indicate that even the high information security level didn’t work and intruders were planning their attack in detail.
-The way of stealing data was considered from different points and the attack proceeded in several stages.
+Malicious: These cases indicate that even a high level of information security didn’t deter intruders, who planned their attacks in detail.
+The data-stealing approach was considered from multiple perspectives, and the attack proceeded in several stages.

-Most used methods: How do attackers gain illegitimate access to the data?
+Most-used methods: How do attackers gain unauthorized access to the data?

-Phishing: this method involves attacks that are based on the gullibility of human conversations.
-In most cases, attackers put on a mask of an organization/individual that the victim is familiar with so that they don’t suspect forgery.
+Phishing: this method involves attacks that exploit the gullibility of human communication.
+In most cases, attackers adopt the mask of an organization or individual the victim is familiar with, so the victim doesn’t suspect forgery.

-Malware: in this case, everything happens on the operating system, hardware, or network layer.
-The malware penetrates into the victim’s infrastructure and executes a malicious process which leads to a data breach and can help attackers gain access to critical data.
+Malware: In this case, everything happens on the operating system, hardware, or network layer.
+The malware penetrates the victim’s infrastructure and executes a malicious process, leading to a data breach and enabling attackers to access critical data.

 Physical access: this method is the least popular and the most straining one.
-For implementing such type of an attack, the intruder needs to get to the place where all the hardware is stored and physically gain access to the infrastructure.
+To implement such an attack, the intruder needs to reach the location where all the hardware is stored and physically access the infrastructure.

 Which entities are most affected by a data breach?